chaalexander/chaalexander/README.md

   <br><br>
 - Full Stack Web Developer with a soft spot for Front End,
   <br><br>
-- I’m currently learning more about CSS and TypeScript, and Interning at a company call The Unicor Finders.
+- I’m currently working at Method of Sound and The Unicorn Finders.
   <br><br>
 - ⚡ Fun fact: I was a fashion model most of my life.
 I worked in over 10 countries and spent 9 years in Asia.
   <br><br>